aut-shuttle/frontend/README.md

 ## Sprint 2 Presentation

-At the end of our second development sprint, we presented our platform [check out the video on YouTube](https://youtu.be/LtgKkVBSTFQ).
+At the end of our second development sprint, we presented our platform.
+[Check out the video on YouTube](https://youtu.be/LtgKkVBSTFQ).